joshbegley/nyt-latest/README.md

 `Many of the rituals and procedures of selecting a new pope — designed to ensure secrecy and an orderly transition — have remained unchanged for centuries.`\
 https://nytimes.com/2025/04/21/world/europe/how-is-a-new-pope-chosen.html

-**Senators' Ridly Greig won't face suspension for cross-check on Leafs' John Tavares: source**\
+**Senators' Ridly Greig won't face suspension for cross-check on Leafs' John Tavares: Source**\
 `'Call the league!'
 Leafs coach Craig Berube said regarding play that was downgraded to a two-minute minor penalty.`\
 https://nytimes.com/athletic/6296221/2025/04/21/greig-suspension-tavares-leafs-senators-nhl-playoffs/